-British Columbians who are having serious financial difficulties and are unable to meet their basic needs may qualify for income assistance.
+British Columbians who have serious financial difficulties and cannot meet their basic needs may qualify for income assistance.

 Individuals requiring financial support who have also been designated as a Person with Disabilities (PWD) may be eligible for disability assistance and supplemental support over and beyond what is available through income assistance.

 There are minimum financial, health, and age requirements you must meet to qualify for income assistance benefits in B.C.

 This article covers the eligibility criteria for PWD, how to apply, and B.C. disability cheque dates in 2023.

 Income and disability assistance payments in British Columbia fall on the same dates, and the BC PWD payment dates in 2023 are as follows:

 - April 19, 2023

 - August 23, 2023

 - September 20, 2023

 - October 25, 2023